 Drip half a teaspoon of vanilla essence or flavoring into the beaten eggs.

 Gradually add the beaten egg, mixing thoroughly each time.
 The mixture will almost certainly 'split'.
-When I first made this as a newly wed, I thought I'd done something wrong and threw everything away and started again.
+When I first made this as a newlywed, I thought I'd done something wrong and threw everything away and started again.
 When it happened a second time, I nearly gave up in tears, but decided to press on anyway.
 It was fine.

-Step Three: Adding the Flour & Milk
+Step 3: Add the Flour and Milk

 Sieve half the flour and baking powder into the bowl and use a metal spoon to gently fold the flour into the butter and sugar.
 Repeat with the rest of the flour.

-Now, you want the batter to be a 'dropping consistency', in other words, when you scoop up a tablespoonful, the mix should slowly fall off the spoon and fall back in the basin.
+Now, you want the batter to be a 'dropping consistency'; in other words, when you scoop up a tablespoonful, the mix should slowly fall off the spoon and fall back in the basin.
 Add a little milk and test for 'dropping'.
 You may need to repeat this until the right consistency is obtained.

 Tip and scrape the batter into the pudding basin right on top of the syrup that's already in there.
 Shake and tap the side of the basin to get the mixture level.